 - Limited foot traffic

-- Bulbs can be planted closer than you would normally space them in a garden, but they should be planted a bit deeper; generally plant them 4 times the height of the bulbs.
-For example: a 1 inch bulb should be planted 4 inches deep.
+- Bulbs can be planted in a lawn closer than you would space them in a garden bed, but they should be planted a bit deeper.
+Generally, plant them four times the height of the bulbs.
+For example, a 1-inch bulb should be planted 4 inches deep.

-- If you are planting a large quantity of bulbs, it is easier to slice into the lawn, as if you were lifting sod.
-Roll the sod out of the way, place the bulbs and roll the sod back into place.
+- If you're planting a large number of bulbs, it's easier to slice into the lawn as if you were lifting sod rather than digging separate holes.
+Roll the sod out of the way, place the bulbs, and roll the sod back in place.

 - Apply bulb fertilizer per package directions.
-You can add it to each individual planting hole, but it is much easier to simply broadcast the fertilizer over the planting area.
+You can add it to each individual planting hole, though it is much easier to simply broadcast the fertilizer over the planting area.

 - To make your bulbs look like they spread naturally, grab a handful and let them drop from about waist height.
 Plant them where they land.

-- If you fertilize your lawn with a turf fertilizer, you should supplement the area with a bulb fertilizer.
-Lawn fertilizers are high in nitrogen, which is great for leaves, but the bulbs will need more phosphorous and potassium to keep going and bloom again.
+- Even if you fertilize your lawn with a turf fertilizer, supplement the bulb area with a bulb fertilizer.
+Lawn fertilizers are high in nitrogen, which is great for leaves, but the bulbs will need more phosphorous and potassium to grow well and bloom again.

-- You should not need to deadhead the flower stalks in the spring, after blooming.
-Bulbs labeled as good naturalizers can take care of themselves.
+- Don't deadhead the spent flowers in the spring after blooming.
+Bulbs labeled as good naturalizers can generally take care of themselves.

+Some bulbs will send up a second flush of growth in the fall.
+Again, you should allow this growth to die back naturally before mowing if you want the bulbs to store enough energy to bloom again the next spring.
 For the last mowing in the fall, set the mower on its lowest setting.
-This will not only buy you a week or two before you need to mow in the spring, it will also allow more sun and heat to reach the bulbs.
+This will buy you a week or two before you need to mow again in the spring, and it will allow more sun and heat to reach the bulbs.